-That massacre was justified by Canadian Prime Minister Stephen Harper whom, in a personal statement, falsely declared that the Palestinian government of Gaza headed by Hamas was “deliberately using human shields.”
+That massacre was justified by Canadian Prime Minister Stephen Harper.
+In a personal statement, he falsely declared that the Palestinian government of Gaza headed by Hamas was “deliberately using human shields.”

 Under the pretext of high ideals, the aim of the Zionist campaign is to debase the principles of morality and humanitarianism, to cynically portray morality as self-serving, and equate it with sympathy with “terrorism.”
 The aim is to lower the moral and civilized standards of all humankind and to cast doubt in world opinion on the ethics of all those who uphold the high road of civilization.

 To this end, the Zionist campaign also convicts Messi using the McCarthyite tactic of guilt by association with Qatar, which is the ally of Israel in the terrorist war against the Syrian Arab Republic.

 The liberal Zionist newspaper, Haaretz, without mentioning the numbers of innocent Palestinian children whose life has no meaning, nor any of their names, reported on August 25:

 “Take a look at that boy, Daniel Tregerman, [sic] wearing the national jersey of the best player in the world,” wrote Tel Aviv resident Liran Cohen on his Facebook page on Friday.
 “As you can see, you were Daniel’s hero.
 He was killed today, by a mortar which was fired by Hamas, the terror organization your team’s #1 sponsors is sponsoring.
 Is this what you stand for?”